Mexican Wedding Cookies

 - Use almonds, pecans, or walnuts.
 All work just fine.

-- For a fun twist, trying stirring in about 1/2 cup mini chocolate chips with the flour and nuts.
+- For a fun twist, trying stirring in about 1/2 cup mini chocolate chips or sprinkles with the flour and nuts.

 Looking For Other Scrumptious Holiday Cookies?